hayeah/metacircus/startup/_posts/2013-12-09-not-launched.md

 1. The hardest thing in the world is getting people interested. **Try way harder.**
 2. Don't overly rely on any single individual to help you.
 3. Friends don't count as users.
-4. If you can't have strangers to see you work, you don't have a prototype.
+4. If you can't have strangers seeing you work, you don't have a prototype.
 5. If you are not launched, you haven't got started.

 So dear strangers, please allow me to **try way harder**.